lumeland/lume.land/docs/advanced/order-of-operations.md

 - The `dest` folder is not emptied.
 - Only the files with changes are reloaded.
-- The steps 4 to 8 are exactly the same.
-All pages (not only the modified) are re-rendered.
-This is because a change in one file can affect to many pages, so we have to render all pages again.
+- Steps 4 to 8 are exactly the same.
+All pages (not only the modified ones) are re-rendered.
+This is because a change in one file can affect many pages, so we have to render all pages again.
-- Only the pages that have changed its content are saved in `dest`.
+- Only the pages that have changed their content are saved in `dest`.